Noxilex/EchecsJS/README.md

-# ECHECS JS
+# Echecs JS

-Creating a js chess game
+Creating a chess game for the browser

 ## Current state
 Not working